ENDORSEMENT CONSIDERATIONS

 SABA-SD is dedicated to promoting the interests of the South Asian community within the legal fabric of the community at large.
 SABA-SD will consider candidates for the following positions: a) State and federal judiciary; b) Non-partisan, appointed positions in local, state, or federal government; c) Bar association officers at the local, state, and national levels.

 SABA-SD does not endorse candidates in partisan elections for political office due to its nonpartisan status as a bar association.
+SABA-SD may endorse candidates in non-partisan Judicial Elections.
+SABA-SD will not consider endorsements in judicial elections until the candidate filing period has closed.

 FACTORS CONSIDERED FOR ENDORSEMENT